chef/automate/components/docs-chef-io/content/automate/DR.md

 - Start all the service on all the Frontend node.

 - Update the DNS entry.
 Now DNS will point to the DR Load balancer.

+- After doing the above steps, DR Cluster will be primary cluster.

+- Need to setup the backup cron, so that it will perform the backup.